The official blog of the Lung Institute.

 Following these safety tips for oxygen therapy at home will help you stay safe and ensure you receive your prescribed amount of oxygen.
 Always use your oxygen therapy at home exactly as prescribed by your doctor.
 In addition, follow the manufacturer’s guidelines for your specific type of oxygen therapy.
 If you’re unsure or have questions about using your oxygen therapy at home, talk with your doctor or oxygen supplier.

-Under the supervision of their doctor, some people have been able to reduce their oxygen therapy use after having stem cell therapy.
-Stem cell therapy may promote healing from within the lungs and has the potential to improve quality of life.
-If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another type of chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+Under the supervision of their doctor, some people have been able to reduce their oxygen therapy use after having cellular therapy.
+Cellular therapy may promote healing from within the lungs and has the potential to improve quality of life.
+If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another type of chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.